-- 4 Once the majority of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap An old tooth brush or bottle brush is handy for hard-to-get-to places - 5 Rinse the motorcycle off immediately with clean water and dry all surfaces with a chamois, clean towel, or soft absorbent cloth - 6 Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy
+- 4. Once the majority of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap An old toothbrush or bottle brush is handy for hard-to-get-at places. - Rinse the motorcycle off immediately with clean water and dry all surfaces with a chamois, clean towel, or soft absorbent cloth - Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy.

-7 Automotive-type wax may be applied to all painted and chrome-plated surfaces.
-Avoid combination cleanerwaxes Many contain abrasives which may mar the paint or protective finish When finished, start the engine and let it idle for several minutes.
+7. Automotive-type wax may be applied to all painted and chrome-plated surfaces.
+Avoid combination cleanerwaxes Many contain abrasives which may mar the paint or protective finish.
+When finished, start the engine and let it idle for several minutes.